Resources on student feedback and program assessment:

 - Peer-reviewed submissions for publication

 How programs choose to approach the analysis of student work obviously will vary across disciplines and programs, both in accordance with individual program objectives and in relation to discipline-specific protocols.
-But I would like to suggest several general principles that might be useful:
+But here are some general principles that might be useful:

 Guiding Principle: Keep it simple.